Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            input_buffer.write(buff_data);
            input_buffer.sync(XCL_BO_SYNC_BO_TO_DEVICE);

-Note the C++ ``xrt::bo::sync``, ``xrt::bo::write``, ``xrt::bo::read`` etc has overloaded version that can be used for paritial buffer sync/read/write by specifying the size and the offset.
+Note the C++ ``xrt::bo::sync``, ``xrt::bo::write``, ``xrt::bo::read`` etc has overloaded version that can be used for partial buffer sync/read/write by specifying the size and the offset.
 For the above code example, the full buffer size and offset=0 are assumed as default arguments.

 II.
 Data transfer between host and device by Buffer map API